The magic of a Champagne cocktail

 I created this Champagne cocktail recipe for a Valentine’s Day promotion at a Los Anglees hotel.
 I received reports from the hotel staff that it was a “sure thing” when served to sweeties.
 So I was sure to share the recipe in my cookbook, Romancing the Stove.

-Technically, it’s a shrub cocktail, basically meaning that it’s a cocktail made with a fruit acid, usually vinegar.
-I didn’t create it as a nod to historical cocktails, nor as a part of a cocktail trend.
-At the time, I was simply in a phase where I liked adding vinegar to everything–including my cocktails!
+Technically, this drink is a shrub cocktail, basically meaning that it’s a cocktail made with a fruit acid, usually vinegar.
+Although it does make an intriguing throwback, I didn’t create it as a nod to historical cocktails.
+Nor as a part of a cocktail trend, even though shrub cocktails experienced a resurgence shortly after I wrote the recipe.
+At the time I was working on it, I was simply in a phase where I liked adding vinegar to everything–including my cocktails!
+If you enjoy this Champagne cocktail, I recommend you look further into the history and practice of shrubs.
+They really do bring a special something to the cocktail world.

 This shrub cocktail recipe comes from the cookbook Romancing the Stove.
 It's perfect for Valentine's Day or any romantic occasion.